thomasphys/StudentDocker/README.md

 VcXsrv creates a virtual session for your ubuntu subsystem to forward to and will need to be run each time beforehand.

-Once you have followed the instructions to completion, check that the X11 forwarding works by running `xclock` in your terminal.
+Once you have followed the instructions to completion, run `sudo apt install x11-apps` and check that the X11 forwarding works by running `xclock` in your terminal.
 This should pop up an anologue clock on your screen.

 ---